kminartz/kminartz.github.io/_pages/about.md

   <dt>Sep 5, 2022</dt>
   <dd>

-  My colleague Jens and I traveled to Sydney to present our paper on [Correlation Detective](https://dl.acm.org/doi/abs/10.14778/3514061.3514072) at VLDB.
+  My colleague Jens and I traveled to Sydney to present our paper on <a href="https://dl.acm.org/doi/abs/10.14778/3514061.3514072">Correlation Detective</a> at VLDB.

   </dd>
 </dl>